Broadband limits on stochastic length fluctuations from a pair of table-top interferometers: Abstract

 \section{Abstract}

 The Quantum-Enhanced Space-Time (QUEST) experiment consists of a pair of co-located Power Recycled Michelson Interferometers, each designed to have a broadband, shot-noise limited displacement sensitivity of $2\times10^{-19}$ $\mathrm{m/\sqrt{Hz}}$ from 1 to 200\,MHz.
-Here we present the first results of QUEST that set new upper limits on correlated length fluctuations from 13 to 80\,MHz, constituting the first broadband constraints for a stochastic gravitational wave background at these frequencies.
-In a coincident observing run of $10^{4}$\,s the averaging of the cross-correlation spectra between the two interferometer signals resulted in a strain sensitivity of $3\times10^{-20}$ $\mathrm{1/\sqrt{Hz}}$ at 40\,MHz, making QUEST the most sensitive table-top interferometric system to date.
+Here we present the first results of QUEST, with a search up to 80\,MHz, that set new upper limits on correlated length fluctuations from 13 to 80\,MHz, constituting the first broadband constraints for a stochastic gravitational wave background at these frequencies.
+In a coincident observing run of $10^{4}$\,s the averaging of the cross-correlation spectra between the two interferometer signals resulted in a strain sensitivity of $3\times10^{-20}$ $\mathrm{1/\sqrt{Hz}}$, making QUEST the most sensitive table-top interferometric system to date.

 \keywords{gravitational waves / precision measurement, link to other fundamental physics: dark matter and quantum space-time}